Gentle Electric Home Page

 The last analog Gentle Electric Model 101 Pitch and Envelope Follower was sold to Steven Adams

 in about 1986.
-Steven attempted used it to create a prototype of a pitch reader input
+Steven attempted to use it to create a prototype of a pitch reader input

 device for personal computers, for application in music education.